About the Global Panel

 The Panel is an independent international group of leaders who hold, or have held, high office and show strong personal commitment to improving nutrition.
-It was formally established in August 2013 at the Nutrition for Growth Summit in London and is funded by the UK Department for International Development.
+It was formally established in August 2013 at the Nutrition for Growth Summit in London and is funded by the UK Foreign, Commonwealth and Development Office (FCDO).

 The Panel is co-chaired by His Excellency John Kufuor (former President of Ghana) and Sir John Beddington (former UK Government Chief Scientific Adviser) and works across food, agriculture and nutrition, bridging gaps and examining food systems in a wider socio-political and economic context.
 This is described in the Panel’s technical brief on food systems.